infinispan/Infinispan.Hotrod.Core/README.md

 ### Conclusion

-With the Infinispan Hot Rod .NET Core client it's easy for .NET applications to store and query remote caches, in an language independent format, while working with native C# data types.
+With the Infinispan Hot Rod .NET Core client it's easy for .NET applications to store and query remote caches, in an language neutral format, while working with native C# data types.